radiantearth/stac-spec/item-spec/README.md

 ## In this directory

-**The Specification:** The main definition of the STAC JSON specification is in *[json-spec.md](json-spec.md)*.
+**The Specification:** The main definition of the STAC Item specification is in *[item-spec.md](item-spec.md)*.
 It includes an overview and in depth explanation of the fields.

 **Examples:** For samples of how STAC Items can be implemented the *[examples/](examples/)* folder contains a number of real world examples.
 See the [readme](examples/README.md) for additional